bitsofcotton/randtools/README.md

  -&gt; for viewpoint, multiple of the viewpoint causes 3 of the pillar they exists out of the description they are unique on the whole.
 This is also assured by the #f countup.

- -&gt; for picking viewpoint, picking not only one viewpoint causes {existence of the any of the data (aleph_omega), existence input output edge surface, data tanglement (also, finding the pattern, #f countupt)} can be some of the pillar we start with.
+ -&gt; for picking viewpoint, picking not only one viewpoint causes {existence of the any of the data (aleph_omega), existence input output edge surface, data tanglement (also, finding the pattern, #f countup)} can be some of the pillar we start with.
 This could describe any of the quality driven descriptions, but this is obscure.

  -&gt; So the pillar between {N, R, f} and {aleph_omega, in/out surface, #f count up glitch} can mutually support each other.